keevan/atom-html-to-javascript/README.md

 Please bear with me :D

+Default hotkey set to ctrl+shift+j, you can change this in the keymap file of atom, using the command 'atom-html-to-javascript:convert'

 TODO:
 - Convert Javascript string of HTML back in to HTML form for easy manipulation.
 - Optionally get ignore empty lines (by default)